valory-xyz/open-autonomy/deployments/readme.md

 This will build and tag the development Dockerfile in deployments/Dockerfiles.

 ### Push Images To Registry (Optional)

+This will push the images which have been built to the default docker registry.

 ```bash
 export VERSION=dev
 make push-images
 ```
-This will push the images which have built to the default docker registry.

 To then build a deployment for developer mode, nothing extra other than the environment variable is needed.